 Distance from Mysore : 150 kms

 Distance from Bangalore : 250 kms

 Summer : Maximum – 28C, Minimum – 18℃

 Winter : Maximum – 20℃, Minimum – 8℃

 The bungalow was built during the British era.
-It was built as a hunting lodge, with a verandah for hanging game meat from hunting trips, and English style fireplaces.
-The bungalow has now been slightly modified for modern convenience but still retains the old world charm.
-The bungalow has three spacious rooms each with attached toilet and bath.
+It was built as a hunting lodge, with a verandah for hanging game meat from hunting trips, and English-style fireplaces.
+The bungalow has now been slightly modified for modern convenience but still retains the old-world charm.
+The bungalow has three spacious rooms each with an attached toilet and bath.
 Each room can accommodate three people.
 Hot water is available on request.
 Lanterns are lit after dusk, but there is also a solar light in each room.